Chief executive at MGM Resorts says he’ll step down

 In the statement, Murren called it “an honor to work with such a talented group of men and women who provide millions of guests with memorable life experiences every day all over the world.”

 Publicly traded MGM Resorts has some 80,000 employees at 29 casinos and hotels.
-Company stock closed Wednesday at $33.66, up 95 cents.
-Share prices fell in after-hours trading following Murren’s announcement.

 The company is the largest employer in Nevada, with several Las Vegas Strip properties.

-In recent months it sold its Bellagio, MGM Grand and Mandalay Bay resorts to a joint venture including private-equity and real estate company Blackstone Group and MGM Growth Properties LLC.
+In recent months the company sold its Bellagio, MGM Grand and Mandalay Bay resorts to a joint venture including private-equity and real estate company Blackstone Group and MGM Growth Properties LLC.
 MGM Resorts continues to manage the properties under a leaseback agreement.

 Mandalay Bay was the hotel where a gunman opened fire into a concert crowd across the street in 2017 that left 58 people dead in the deadliest mass shooting in modern U.S. history.